-Library Technology Coordinator IT Director
+Library Technology Coordinator

+IT Director

-Administrative Employees - Compensatory time for Administrative employees exempt from the FLSA is calculated at straight time for the first hour over 8 hours per day and then 1.5 x for hours worked over 10 per day.
-Work performed on weekends or holidays is eligible for compensatory time at 1.5 x hours worked that day, Overtime hours worked must be approved by the supervisor or department head prior to the work being performed.
+Administrative Employees - Earned PTO for Administrative employees exempt from the FLSA is calculated at straight time for the first hour over 8 hours per day and then 1.5 x for hours worked over 10 per day.
+Work performed on weekends or holidays is eligible for Earned PTO at 1.5 x hours worked that day, Overtime hours worked must be approved by the supervisor or department head prior to the work being performed.